 Supplemental/Document Evaluation Fee

 There is a supplemental/document evaluation fee of $50 (in addition to the base application fee) for all OUAC 105 applicants.
-The $50 non-refundable fee is paid once per application and is collected by the OUAC on Algoma University’s behalf.
+You must pay the $50 non-refundable fee once per application.
+The OUAC collects this fee on our behalf.

-Algoma University emphasizes meeting the needs of all of its students.
-We strive to ensure that all future developments accommodate those with special needs, including persons with physical and learning disabilities.
-We aim to ensure a rich and full participation in university life by all students.
+We emphasize meeting the needs of all students.
+We strive to ensure that all future developments accommodate those with special needs, including persons with physical and learning accessibility needs.
+We aim to ensure rich and full participation in university life by all students.

-The university will consider you for admission if your previous academic performance and/or recent work record suggests a strong possibility of academic success.
+We will consider you for admission if your previous academic performance and/or recent work record suggest a strong possibility of academic success.